AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1_ElementValue/README.md

 ValueSequence&lt;TDataType>.ElementValue Class
 ==============================================
-AutomationML 2.1 APIclass defining an Xml-Element and its associated Value
+class defining an Xml-Element and its associated Value

 Inheritance Hierarchy